 The words “confirmed before” means ratified before.
-God ratified His promise to Abraham on a number of occasions (to Abraham, Genesis 15; by vision, Genesis 15; by birth of Isaac, Genesis 21; by oath, Genesis 22).
+God ratified His promise to Abraham on several occasions (to Abraham, Genesis 15; by vision, Genesis 15; by the birth of Isaac, Genesis 21; by oath, Genesis 22).
 God confirmed this 430 years before He gave the law.
 He did this permanently (perfect tense).

 that it should make the promise of no effect

 God ratified the Abrahamic covenant before giving the law to Moses, so the law could not annul the Abrahamic covenant.
-The coming of the law did not invalidate God’s promise of grace to Abraham because God gave him a unilateral promise [unconditional contract or covenant].
+The coming of the law did not invalidate God’s promise of grace to Abraham because God gave him a unilateral promise (unconditional contract or covenant).

 Law cannot abrogate grace.

 God ratified grace permanently before He gave the law.
 The law was not an addition to grace.
 Once God signed the contract of grace, He would not go back on it.

 Many people today throw out grace for law despite God’s promise to bless us no matter what.
 There are no conditions to His blessing, no strings attached.
 His provision to grace to us is an unconditional or conclusive and final contract.